Finance, funding, scholarships, and bursaries

 Grants, prizes, and bursaries

 Some travel and study grants, small bursaries, and prizes are offered throughout the academic year for achievements in sports, specific subject areas, and residencies.
-There is also a Graduate Research Fund, which is available to confirmed graduate students by application, to help with the costs of attending conferences and research visits.
+There is also a Postgraduate Research Fund, which is available to current postgraduate students by application, to help with the costs of attending conferences and research visits.

 Working while you study

 The University does not allow students to undertake external paid work while they're studying full time.
 However, there are opportunities to work within College on a temporary and part time basis, which is allowed up to a maximum of 10 hours a week.
 It won't be enough to cover your living costs alone.
+Further information about working while you study can be found on the Cambridge students website.
 If you are studying on a Tier 4 VISA, it is also your responsibility to be clear about restrictions on working while studying imposed by immigration regulations.

 Scholarships at Jesus College are available either by application, or are directly awarded to candidates of outstanding merit by the College and associated bodies.
 Selected scholarships are listed below.
-A full list of scholarships can be found in the Jesus College List of Scholarships.
+A full list of scholarships can be found in the Jesus College List of Scholarships (to be updated soon).